uc-cdis/docs-gen3/README.md

 ## Submit your PR

 Once you submit your PR, a member of the CTDS staff may request changes or ask you questions regarding your update.

+# Community Engagement

+If you would like to interact with the maintainers or the Gen3 community it is best to reach out over slack.
+You can request access to our slack page [here](https://docs.google.com/forms/d/e/1FAIpQLSczyhhOXeCK9FdVtpQpelOHYnRj1EAq1rwwnm9q6cPAe5a7ug/viewform).
+You can also start a conversation on our [discussion board](https://forums.gen3.org/) or send an email to [support@gen3.org](mailto:support@gen3.org).